Tribhuvan Narain Singh: Chief Ministership

 In October 1970, Sanyukta Vikas Dal was formed by Organization Congress, Jan Sangh and Swatantra Party and Bharatiya Kranti Dal, thus gaining majority in Uttar Pradesh house Assembly.
 They selected T. N. Singh of Congress (O) to be their leader and thus he became Chief Minister of Uttar Pradesh.

 He was Chief Minister of Uttar Pradesh from October 1970 to April 1971.
 One case, namely Har Sharan Verma vs Tribhuvan Narain Singh was decided by a constitutional bench of the Supreme Court in 1971.
 In that case, the petitioner challenged the appointment of T N Singh as chief minister of UP as at the time of his appointment he was not a member of the legislature of UP.
 The petitioner contended that Art.
 164(4) should be confined to a case where a minister who is a member of the legislature of the state loses his seat.
 The idea behind Art.
 164(4), he argued, was to give him a period of six months to get himself re-elected.
 He further contended that Art.
 164(4) applied only to a minister and not to the chief minister.
 The constitutional bench of the Supreme Court, after referring to the constituent assembly debates, English practices and to similar provisions in the Australian constitution and South African constitution of 1909, concluded that Art.
 164(4) allows a person to be appointed chief minister, who at the time of such appointment is not a member of the legislature of the state concerned.
 Tribhuvan Narain Singh hence, became the first Chief Minister to be appointed without being a member of either house of the state legislature.
 Ram Prakash Gupta is only the second person to become chief minister of Uttar Pradesh after Tribhuvan Narain Singh (in October 1970) without being a member of either house of the state legislature.
 He had to resign from the post of Chief Minister when he lost the bypolls from where he contested, thus bringing his short tenure to an end.
+He is first Indian chief minister who lost in by poll.
+After him Shibu Soren of Jharkhand is only the cm who lost in bye-elections.

 He also served as the Chairman of the Public Accounts Committee and as Union Minister of Industry and Steel.
-Singh later served as Governor of West Bengal from the late 1970s until 1981.
+Singh later served as Governor of West Bengal from the 1979 to 1981.